History of trams

 The history of trams, streetcars, or trolleys began in the early nineteenth century.
 It can be divided up into several discrete periods defined by the principal means of motive power used.
+Eventually, the so-called US "street railways" were deemed advantageous auxiliaries of the new elevated and/or tunneled metropolitan steam railways.

 Horse-drawn

 The world's first passenger tram was the Swansea and Mumbles Railway, in Wales, UK.
 The Mumbles Railway Act was passed by the British Parliament in 1804, and this first horse-drawn passenger tramway started operating in 1807.
 It was worked by steam from 1877, and then, from 1929, by very large (106-seater) electric tramcars, until closure in 1961.

-In 1860, Birkenhead on the Wirral Peninsula had become the first town in Europe to operate a street tramway.
-It was started by George Francis Train, an American when he laid track from Woodside Ferry to Birkenhead Park Main Entrance and ran a horse drawn car service.
-On 4 February 1901, the Corporation of Birkenhead owned Birkenhead Corporation Tramways commenced operating, first to New Ferry and later around the town.
-It closed on 17 July 1937.

 The first streetcar in America, developed by John Stephenson, began service in the year 1832.
 This was the New York and Harlem Railroad's Fourth Avenue Line which ran along the Bowery and Fourth Avenue in New York City.
 These trams were an animal railway, usually using horses and sometimes mules to haul the cars, usually two as a team.
 Rarely, other animals were tried, including humans in emergency circumstances.
 It was followed in 1835 by New Orleans, Louisiana, which is the oldest continuously operating street railway system in the world, according to the American Society of Mechanical Engineers.

 The first tram in Continental Europe opened in France in 1839 between Montbrison and Montrond, on the streets inside the towns, and on the roadside outside town.
 It had permission for steam traction but was entirely run with horse traction.
 In 1848, it was closed down after repeated economic failure.
 The tram developed in numerous cities of Europe (some of the most extensive systems were found in Berlin, Budapest, Birmingham, Leningrad, Lisbon, London, Manchester, Paris).

-The first tram in South America opened in 10 June 1858 in Santiago, Chile.
+The first tram in South America opened on 10 June 1858 in Santiago, Chile.
 The first trams in Australia opened in 1860 in Sydney.
 Africa's first tram service started in Alexandria on 8 January 1863.
 The first trams in Asia opened in 1869 in Batavia (now Jakarta), Netherlands East Indies (now Indonesia).